CS-SE-DEV/FHAPI-TO-LEEF/README.md

 * __connection_timeout__ - in seconds, amount of time to connect to API before timing out (default is 30)
 * __error_log__ - path to local file for logging al script errors
 * __activity_log__ - path to local file for logging all script activity

+# Modules

+## Mapping ##

+There are two modules apart of this project.
+The Mapping module contains the data structures to manage the mapping of different event types from API.
+In the event any field titles change within the API or LEEF schemas, simply update the mapping file accordingly.